How to start a construction business in Ontario

-The construction industry in Ontario is a dynamic, competitive sector that can offer both opportunities and challenges to entrepreneurs choosing to start their own construction business.
+The construction industry in Ontario is a dynamic, competitive sector that can offer both opportunities and challenges to entrepreneurs.
 From general contracting to highly specialized restoration, there are many different kinds of construction businesses.
 Before starting your business, think about the types of construction services your company will provide.
 Based on your services, there are several steps you will need to take in order to start your business.

 When you start a business there are several things to consider before you can sell your product or service.
 Most businesses in Ontario need to complete a minimum of three basic steps: